-- Air quality monitoring; - Minimising disturbance of land to only what is required by quarry activities; - Minimising distance travelled by hauling rock the shortest distance possible; - Utilising quarry runoff water for dust suppression on roads, stockpiles, production plant and work areas.
+- Air quality monitoring; - Minimising disturbance of land to only what is required by guarry activities; - Minimising distance travelled by hauling rock the shortest distance possible; - Utilising quarry runoff water for dust suppression on roads, stockpiles, production plant and work areas.
 A 13,000 litre (L) water cart is used at the site to assist with firefighting capabilities and dust management.
 Water is regularly collected from Sediment Dam 2 and sprayed on roads throughout the quarry to minimise dust generated from vehicle movements; - Engaging the services of a contract road sweeper to regularly clean roadways around the entrance to the quarry; and - Ensuring loads are covered when leaving the site.

 HQPL will continue to monitor air quality in accordance with the conditions of the Development Consent and will also review measures for improving dust management on site.
 Air quality monitoring during this reporting period demonstrates that air quality and dust levels are complying with the development consent criteria and the current OEH air quality goals, which are outlined in section 5.4 of the EIS (ADW, 2004).
-A citrus oil dust suppression system was trialled during 2017 on the crushing plant, and potential for ongoing implementation will be discussed in 2018.